kbook6/kbook6/README.md

 I'm Katherine Book, an aspiring biochemist 🧪 and global citizen 🌎 passionate about sustainability, biotech, and public health 🌱

 🎓Biochemistry BS, Georgia Tech Fall 2024
-⭐️Currently learning: Python and R in bioinformatics
 🌐Aspiring polyglot (Spanish and German)
 👩‍🔬Pronouns: She/her
+⭐️Currently learning: Python and R
+🧬Working with @abbycressy, @sofia_oliver, and @jkim2019 in Genomics and Applied Bioinformatics
 <!--
 **kbook6/kbook6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.